guuhx97/tindev/README.md

 ## 📝 Licença

 This project is under the MIT license.
-See the [LICENSE](LICENSE.md) for more details.
+See the [LICENSE](LICENSE) for more details.

----